-Description of the development The proposed development is for Building Works Assessable against Planning Scheme for Outdoor Sport and Recreation (Kalka Shades Redevelopment) Reasons for Decision Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; b) The proposed deve Planning Policy; and lopment does not compromise the relevant State c) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Sport and Recreation Zone Code; and Flood Hazard Overlay Code.
-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below. benefiniarks Assessment Benchmark Reasons for the approval despite non- compliance with benchmark Flood Hazard Overlay Code A flood impact assessment has been underta which indicates that the proposal will have significant impacts on neighbouring proper given the low velocities.
-In addition, it is noted the structures are located approximately metres from adjoining residents.
-Matters prescribed by The Rockhampton Region Planning Scheme 2015; regulation Surrounding use of adjacent premises in terms of commensurate and consistent development form; and • The common material, being the material submitted with the application.
+Description of the development The proposed development is for a Material Change of Use for a Dwelling House Reasons for Decision The application has demonstrated that the Dwelling House will not materially increase the risk to people or property as a result of a potential landslide hazard.
+Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and c) The proposed development does not compromise the relevant State Planning Policy.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Steep Land Overlay Code.
+Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and wholly complies.
+Matters prescribed by i) The State Planning Policy - Part E;ii) The Central Queensland Regional Plan;

+regulation The Rockhampton Region Planning Scheme 2015; and iv) The common material, being the material submitted with the application.

-8. RIGHTS OF APPEAL
+8. APPEAL RIGHTS

 The rights of an applicant to appeal to a tribunal or the Planning and Environment Court against a decision about a development application are set out in chapter 6, part 1 of the Planning Act 2016.
-For particular applications, there may also be a right to make an application for a declaration by a tribunal (see chapter 6, part 2 of the Planning Act 2016).
+There may also be a right to make an application for a declaration by a tribunal (see chapter 6, part 2 of the Planning Act 2016).